-Visitors to Montreal in November should be prepared for a variety of temperatures.
-Pack clothing that can be layered.
-It is likely Montreal will have snow and freezing cold temperatures, at least part of the month, so you'll want to fill your suitcase with long-sleeve shirts, sweaters, a heavy winter coat, a medium-weight jacket, waterproof rain boots, long pants, closed-toe shoes, warm socks, gloves, a few scarves, and a warm hat.
+Visitors to Montreal in November should be prepared for a variety of temperatures and pack clothing that can be layered.
+It is likely Montreal will have snow and freezing cold temperatures at least part of the month, so you'll want to fill your suitcase with long-sleeve shirts, sweaters, a heavy winter coat, a medium-weight jacket, waterproof rain boots, long pants, closed-toe shoes, warm socks, gloves, a few scarves, and a warm hat.

 November Events in Montreal

-- Santa Claus Parade: Known locally as Le Defile du Pere-Noel Montreal, this popular event attracts over 300,000 people to Montreal's downtown.
-The parade, with over 20 impressive floats. proceeds along St. Catherine Street beginning at 11 am.
-Children can meet Santa after the parade.
+- Santa Claus Parade: Known locally as Le Defile du Pere-Noel Montreal, this popular event attracts over 300,000 people to Montreal's downtown to witness over 20 impressive floats proceed along St. Catherine Street beginning at 11 am. on Sunday, November 17, 2019.

-- Cinemania Film Festival: This unique film festival—which runs from November 7 to 17, 2019—showcases quality French-language feature films from France, Belgium, Switzerland, Quebec, Algeria, Morocco, Senegal, and other French-speaking regions.
-All films have English subtitles.
+- Cinemania Film Festival: This unique film festival—which runs from November 7 to 17, 2019—showcases quality French-language feature films from France, Belgium, Switzerland, Quebec, Algeria, Morocco, Senegal, and other French-speaking regions with English subtitles.

-- Montreal Documentary Festival: This is a10-day festival highlighting creative documentary filmmaking.
-The event includes programming for families—and runs from November 14 to 24, 2019.
+- Montreal Documentary Festival: This is a 10-day festival highlights creative documentary filmmaking—including programming for families—and runs from November 14 to 24, 2019.

-- La Grande Dégustation de Montréal: Wine and spirits lovers will enjoy this tasting event where 200 wine producers, distillers, and brewers bring their products to share and promote.
-Each year they feature a different wine region.
+- La Grande Dégustation de Montréal: Wine and spirits lovers will enjoy this tasting event where 200 wine producers, distillers, and brewers bring their products to share and promote from October 31 through November 2, 2019.

-- Metropolitan Orchestra of Montreal: The performance season of Montreal's official orchestra runs through November.
-The orchestra season includes a series of "music and the movies" events as well as special themed series of concerts which vary from year to year.
+- Metropolitan Orchestra of Montreal: The performance season of Montreal's official orchestra runs through November and includes a series of "music and the movies" events as well as special themed series of concerts which vary from year to year.